Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

-# Using of flow.function_config() to config optimization algorithm and hyperparameters
+# Optimization Algorithm and Parameter Configuration
-After neural network is set up, It usually requires training before it can be used for predict and inference.
-The process of training is optimize the parameters(Variable) of network.
-Network model parameters are usually updated using the back propagation algorithm and a specified Optimizer.
-In this section, we will focus on how to set **optimizer** and **hyperparameters** in OneFlow.
+After neural network is set up, it usually requires training before it can be use for predict and inference.
+The process of training is optimize the parameters(Variables) of network.
+Network model's parameters are usually updated using the back propagation algorithm and a specified optimizer.
+In this section, we will focus on how to set **optimizers** and **hyperparameters** in OneFlow.

-You can use the following configuration in training or predicting without understanding the design and concept about OneFlow.
-If there is further need, please refer to：

-The main content is as follows：
+The main content in thid article：

 - The Global Function and configuration in OneFlow

-  we will introduce the Global Function and concept of design in OneFlow.
+  We will introduce the Global Function and concept of design in OneFlow.

 - The configuration example